secatoriuris/bushido-wp/wp-content/plugins/modern-events-calendar-lite/readme.txt

 41. WordPress Event Calendar - Daily view(Fluent View Layouts Addon)

 == Changelog ==
+= 5.12.6 – 7 October 2020 =
+- Added: An option to change the countdown method per event
+- Added: A new option to WooCommerce system to disable/enable MEC booking form (pro)
+- Added: A new ability to resend booking verification email (pro)
+- Added: An ability to resend booking confirmation email (pro)
+- Added: An option to disable/enable payment gateways per event (pro)
+- Added: Next/Previous module
+- Improved: The WooCommerce system to automatically load event featured image if the ticket product doesn’t have any image (pro)
+- Improved: The WooCommerce system to consider coupon and price after discount (pro)
+- Improved: The WooCommerce system to display booking date next to the ticket name (pro)
+- Fixed: An issue in showing date labels
+- Fixed: An issue in yearly view to automatically load the event if hidden (pro)
+- Fixed: An issue in the default value of repeat interval
+- Fixed: A jQuery issue

+= 5.12.5 – 30 September 2020 =
+- Added: An ability to set different timezone per event
+- Added: An option to disable/enable timezone per event feature
+- Added: An ability to set coupons for multiple events for better management (pro)
+- Added: An option to disable links to single event pages in different skins
+- Added: An option to lock pre-filled fields and make them read-only in booking form (pro)
+- Added: 3 placeholders for additional organizers (pro)
+- Added: Event fixed fields to the booking export (pro)
+- Added: Event start date in reports menu (pro)
+- Added: An option to show categories in list and grid skins
+- Added: Location name into the CSV export (pro)
+- Added: A function for displaying related events in single event pages
+- Added: An option to disable admin notification for admin of website but keep it enabled for other recipients (pro)
+- Improved: The Frontend Event Submission by adding a user for the guest user and assigning it as an event owner after event approval by admin
+- Improved: The website speed by loading JS and CSS files into the website footer
+- Improved: The database queries to speed up the frontend views
+- Removed: Constant Contact .zip file
+- Fixed: An issue in “Show only one occurrence” events in very special conditions
+- Fixed: Some query issues during the update
+- Fixed: An issue in Import/Export cron jobs (pro)
+- Fixed: An issue in required radio fields
+- Fixed: An issue in the headline of the checkout step (pro)
+- Fixed: Some translation issues
+- Fixed: Some issues

+= 5.12.0 – 15 September 2020 =
+- Added: An option to provide a discount per user roles (pro)
+- Added: An option to show the date number before the month in Monthly Skin
+- Added: Ongoing events in the Map Skin (pro)
+- Added: An option to open event in a new window for shortcodes
+- Changed: "Separate Window" to "New Window" for Single Event Display Method
+- Improved: The Weekly Skin regarding the showing dates of the previous month and the next month (pro)
+- Improved: The feature of discount for logged in users (pro)
+- Improved: The WC integration to fill the booking form before adding to the cart process (pro)
+- Fixed: Showing the invoice link after a successful booking (pro)
+- Fixed: Regarding the show of the post image twice on some WordPress themes
+- Fixed: Regarding the reports menu on multilingual websites (pro)
+- Fixed: Timetable Skin (pro)
+- Fixed: Some notices

 = 5.11.5 – 9 September 2020 =
 - Added: Compatibility with Polylang (pro)
 - Added: An ability to show events of previous month and next month in monthly skin when some days are visible in current month